kripken/intensityengine/README-standalone.txt

     validate_instance.connect(do_validate)

 (This is a simple plugin that hooks into validate_instance.)
 Note that __models.py is important in the filename.
+Note also that the indentation appearing in this README file will cause errors in an actual Python file (i.e., 'def' should not be indented at all, etc.).

 Running without a master